toshikisaito1005/phangs_alma_visual_qa/README.md

 ## execfile("visual_qaplots.py")
-Create visual_qa/ directory, which contains some useful diagnostic plots (png files and merged pdf files) by plotms and weblog.
-It takes ~10 minutes per \*.ms.
-Skip the plotms part (e.g., for uid___A002_Xc53e4e_X2579.ms), if there is a sub-directory, uid___A002_Xc53e4e_X2579/ under visual_qa/ directory.
-Skip the png2pdf part if there are all (i.e., five) pdf files under visual_qa/ directory.
+This script will create visual_qa/ directory under \*/2017.1.00886.L/ which contains all png files.
+The name of the created sub-directories is same as the \*.ms name.
+When you want to re-run this script for a certain ms (e.g., uid___A002_Xc55c89_X426c.ms), you need to remove a sub-directory, visual_qa/uid___A002_Xc55c89_X426c/, in advance.
+Re-run for all ms, just remove visual_qa/ directory.